20 types of vacation homes for second-home buyers

 A photo of a luxury single-family home, one of the many types of vacation homes.

-Single-family vacation homes are the best type of house for people who value privacy and space.
+Single-family vacation homes are the best type of house for people who value privacy and space and who enjoy the types of vacations that prioritize togetherness.
 This option offers a true home-away-from-home experience with potential amenities like a garage and backyard.
 Perfect for large families or groups traveling together, single-family homes provide the freedom to come and go without sharing walls or common areas with neighbors.

 ProsCons